 The design of the studies, which simultaneously tested the same intervention for different populations, was one of the first for NIH-funded research, and began with contract awarded to Weill Cornell Medical College in 2002.
 This intervention development approach is now being more broadly used in the obesity-related behavioral intervention trials (ORBIT) sponsored by the NIH.
 Dr. Charlson is a recipient of an award titled "SCALE: Small Changes and Lasting Effects" under the ORBIT trials.
 The findings of the three trials are the basis for "SCALE" for overweight or obese patients.

-Explore further: Gifts, affirmations boost medication adherence in African-Americans
+Explore further: Confidence, positive feelings support better medication adherence in hypertensive African-Americans